trsong/trsong.github.io/_posts/2021-08-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Aug 9, 2021 \[Medium\] Number of Flips to Make Binary String
+---
+> **Question:** You are given a string consisting of the letters `x` and `y`, such as `xyxxxyxyy`.
+In addition, you have an operation called flip, which changes a single `x` to `y` or vice versa.
+>
+> Determine how many times you would need to apply this operation to ensure that all x's come before all y's.
+In the preceding example, it suffices to flip the second and sixth characters, so you should return 2.

 ### Aug 8, 2021 \[Easy\] Sevenish Number
 ---
 > **Question:** Let's define a "sevenish" number to be one which is either a power of 7, or the sum of unique powers of 7.
 The first few sevenish numbers are 1, 7, 8, 49, and so on.
 Create an algorithm to find the nth sevenish number.